 - University of New Haven

 - Wesleyan University

 In 2020, Connecticut ranked 6th in the nation with 42.4% of the state population over the age of 25 holding a bachelor’s degree or higher.Connecticut is one of the wealthiest states in the nation with the highest per capita income

 - In 2020, per capita income levels were 107.9% and 131.2% of the per capita incomes of New England and the United States, respectively.

 - Per capita personal income in 2020 was $77,644, the highest of any state in the nation.

 - High concentration of workers in the non-manufacturing sector – finance, insurance, real estate and educational services.

 - Relatively high paying manufacturing jobs.

-High level of personal income is not concentrated in a single county, but widely distributed throughout Connecticut
+Connecticut’s level of personal income is not concentrated in a single county, but widely distributed throughout the state

 - If they were states, four of the states eight counties would each rank within the top ten of all states in the nation for state per capita personal income for calendar year 2019.